Justine Gubar: We see cases of parents acting violently or misbehaving at their kids' sporting events

 Psychologist Daniel Wann, author of “The Psychology and Social Impact of Spectators,” says that when parents place so much of their identity into the athletic achievement of their kids, it’s a recipe for aggression.

 “It’s bad when two fans fight.
 It’s awful when a parent smacks the kid because the kid missed a ground ball.”

 According to Wann, when parents equate their own self-worth with their child’s accomplishments, the intense identification can predict violent behavior.
 This deep psychological connection is what leads to hyped-up parents who are primed to lose their sense of boundaries and act out in ugly ways.

-Part of the intensity and pressure comes from the misguided parental notion that one's child is so talented that he or she will bring home a college scholarship and ascend to a professional career in sports.
-This is known as "Jackpot Theory."
+Part of the intensity and pressure comes from the misguided parental notion that one’s child is so talented that he or she will bring home a college scholarship and ascend to a professional career in sports.
+This is known as “Jackpot Theory.”
 But in reality, statistics from the National Collegiate Athletic Association show only about 2% of high school athletes get scholarships.
 Less than 1% make it to the pros.

 Let’s face it, most likely your kid isn’t growing up to become the next LeBron James.
 But if you’re not careful, you might be raising him or her to become a hooligan.